 Here are a number of industries that really need additional personnel:

 IT & Engineering: skilled IT workers are required in almost every company in any sector.
-Software developers and programmers will have an especially easy job hunt, as their skills are always highly sought after.
+Software developers and programmers in Germany will have an especially easy job hunt, as their skills are always highly sought after.
 So if your skills are on this list, you could have a pretty good shot!

 Medical professions: As a generation is about to retire, the country’s medical care is going to be under pressure.
 Since 2012, professionals with a foreign medical degree can obtain licenses and permits to practise in Germany, as long as your degree can be recognised and linked to an equivalent German medical degree.
 So, doctors, nurses and surgeons, pack your bags!
 Incidentally, doctors are also among the highest earners on the German job market.